arongergely/qgis-h3-toolkit-plugin/README.md

 ## How to Install
-Plugin is not available in the official QGIS plugin repository (yet!
-I am working on it).
-Until that happens it can be installed via zipfile:
+Browse and install via the plugin manager of QGIS (Recommended).
+Look for "[H3 Toolkit](https://plugins.qgis.org/plugins/h3_toolkit/)".

+You can also install via zipfile (If you need for some reason):
   1. Download a zipped release from the [releases](https://github.com/arongergely/qgis-h3-toolkit-plugin/releases)
   2. Proceed to [Install from ZIP](https://docs.qgis.org/3.22/en/docs/user_manual/plugins/plugins.html#the-install-from-zip-tab) in QGIS

-#### Installing the `h3` dependency
+### Installing the `h3` dependency
-*TL;DR If you are familiar with Python, this is straighforward via `pip` or `conda`.
+*TL;DR If you are familiar with Python, this is straightforward via `pip` or `conda`.
 This is the way to go, for now - I am working to improve the install experience for everyone.*

 The plugin depends on the `h3` python package, which you would have to install yourself into the Python environment of QGIS.